 There's a cable car conveniently located on one of the volcano's slopes - it takes you from 2356 metres up to 3555 metres.
-At the foot of Teide there's lots of parking space (free of charge), so it's very convenient for tourists traveling by car.
+At the foot of Teide, there's lots of parking space (free of charge), so it's very convenient for tourists travelling by car.

 We booked tickets online on Sunday and the nearest ride available was on Thursday.
 That was the end of May - it wasn't even the high season.
 I can only guess how many days in advance one needs to buy tickets in August...

 Teide cable car is open every day.
 Opening hours vary according to the season:

 - July, August and September: 9:00 AM - 7:00 PM (the last ascent is at 6:00 PM and last ride down at 6.50 PM)

 - October: 9.00 AM - 5.30 PM (the last ride up is at 4:30 PM and last descent at 5:20 PM)